homezhan/artoolkit-docs/Android/android_camera_calibration_service.md

 -   The make and model of device (e.g. Samsung Galaxy S).
 -   Which camera on the device is being used.

-No personally identifying data is transmitted or stored during as part of the process.
+No personally identifying data is transmitted or stored during any part of the process.
 Additionally, the data is transferred via a secure HTTPS connection.

 ##Requirements
-The camera calibration service has a rew requirements to use.
+The camera calibration service has a few requirements to use.
 Namely, internet.

 ###Library Linkage
 All apps running the camera calibration service depend on native library libcurl, and its dependencies libcrypto and libssl.
-Applications which link to ARBaseLib will automatically load these dependencies, but other examples not based on ARBaseLib must now add these loadLibrary calls, ideally in a subclass of Android.Application or Android.Activity:
+Applications that link to ARBaseLib will automatically load these dependencies, but other examples not based on ARBaseLib must now add these loadLibrary calls, ideally in a subclass of Android.Application or Android.Activity:
 <pre>
     System.loadLibrary("crypto");
     System.loadLibrary("ssl");